input-output-hk/Certification-working-group/CIP - CTI/CIP-Cardano-Threat-Intelligence.md

 The Author section includes information about the person or team responsible for identifying the vulnerability/weakness.
 It specifies their names, roles, organization or company affiliation, and contact information.
 Additionally, any relevant certifications or qualifications held by the individuals or team may be mentioned.

-#### Summary
+#### Short Summary

-The Summary section provides a brief overview of the vulnerability/weakness finding.
+The Short Summary section provides a brief overview of the vulnerability/weakness finding.
 It includes a descriptive title that accurately summarizes the nature of the identified vulnerability/weakness.

 #### Description